TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 ## Health Check
 create a gateway app using any mashling.json from available recipies and register it with consul using mashling cli.

-to do --include health check details into consul--

 Run the gateway binary.
 Open URL to check the service health. http://<CONSUL IP : PORT>/ui